 I would suggest minimum of a week if you’re open to a suggestion.
 Two weeks would make for a dreamy road trip with enough time to stop and stay somewhere a little longer when your heart is captured (inevitable).

-The first time I went to Canada was in October and saw 0 bears.
-Second time I went in July (Alberta) and saw 1 road side.
-Third time in British Columbia at the beginning of June we saw 8.
-I have a feeling our sightings were a combination of the timing as they come out of hibernation to hunt and the fact we were in the Kootenay’s driving the roads less travelled.
+The first time I went to Canada was in October and didn’t see any bears.
+Second time I went in July (Alberta) and saw one road side.
+Third time in British Columbia at the beginning of June we saw eight.
+I have a feeling our sightings were a combination of the timing, as they come out of hibernation to hunt, and the fact we were in the Kootenay’s driving the roads less travelled.

 Spend a week going from one natural mineral pool to the next and leave feeling completely rejuvenated.
 See my 7 day hot springs road trip itinerary here.